varnish/Varnish-Book/varnish_book.rst

 The management process
 ......................

-Varnish has two main process: the management process and the child process.
+Varnish has two main processes: the management process and the child process.
 The management process apply configuration changes (VCL and parameters), compile VCL, monitor Varnish, initialize Varnish and provides a command line interface, accessible either directly on the terminal or through a management interface.

-By default, the management process polls the child process every few seconds to see if it's still there.
+The management process polls the child process every few seconds to see if it's still there.
 If it doesn't get a reply within a reasonable time, the management process will kill the child and start it back up again.
 The same happens if the child unexpectedly exits, for example from a segmentation fault or assert error.

 This ensures that even if Varnish does contain a critical bug, it will start back up again fast.
 Usually within a few seconds, depending on the